shnfi/fun_prog/README.md

 ## fibonacci sequence
 fibonacci sequesnce is a sequence of nubers that each number is the sum of two previous numbers . <br> [Wikipedia](https://en.wikipedia.org/wiki/Fibonacci_sequence)

+## creepy encoder
+creepy encoder just do what is it saying in its name, encrypt a plain text in a creepy way :), can you decode the encrypted value ?